Civil parish: Geography

 Civil parishes cover 35% of England's population, with one in Greater London and few in the other conurbations.
 Civil parishes vary greatly in population: some have populations below 100 and have no settlement larger than a hamlet, while others cover towns with populations of tens of thousands.
 Weston-super-Mare, with a population of 71,758, is the most populous civil parish.
 In many cases small settlements, today popularly termed villages, localities or suburbs, are in a single parish which originally had one church.

 Large urban areas are mostly unparished, as the government at the time of the Local Government Act 1972 discouraged their creation for large towns or their suburbs, but there is generally nothing to stop their establishment.
 For example, Birmingham has two parishes (New Frankley and Sutton Coldfield), Oxford has four, and the Milton Keynes urban area has 24.
 Parishes could not however be established in London until the law was changed in 2007.

 A civil parish can range in area from a small village or town ward to a large tract of mostly uninhabited moorland in the Cheviots, Pennines or Dartmoor.
+The two largest as at December 2023 are Stanhope (County Durham) at 98.6 sqmi, and Dartmoor Forest (Devon) at 79.07 sqmi.
+The two smallest are parcels of shared rural land: Lands Common to Axminster and Kilmington (Devon) at 0.012 sqmi, and Lands Common to Brancepeth and Brandon and Byshottles (County Durham) at 0.0165 sqmi.
+The next two smallest are parishes in built up areas: Chester Castle (Cheshire) at 0.0168 sqmi (no recorded population) and Hamilton Lea (Leicestershire) at 0.07 sqmi (1,021 residents at the 2021 census).